aai-institute/practical-ai-act/docs/readers-guide.md

 ### Relationship to Privacy and Data Protection

-The project does not cover the relationship between the AI Act and the General Data Protection Regulation (GDPR), or the question of privacy in Machine Learning more broadly.
+The project does not address the relationship between the AI Act and the General Data Protection Regulation (GDPR), or the question of privacy in Machine Learning more broadly.

 The AI Act and the GDPR are separate legal frameworks, and while they may overlap in some areas, they have different objectives and requirements.
 Although some of the engineering practices on this website also help you comply with the GDPR, we do not explicitly consider these privacy and data protection aspects.